Table of Contents

 In addition, misaligned teeth affect other aspects of your life.
 People with crooked teeth suffer from low self-esteem.
 They feel the need to hide their smile and stay back from speaking in offices and other social settings.
 Getting braces helps improve the smile and esthetics of the teeth, eliminates social anxiety, and motivates people to be their best selves.

-To get the best orthodontic treatment, including braces and aligners, contact Icon Dental Center.
+To get the best orthodontic treatment, including braces and aligners.
+We are the qualified orthodontics near you.
 If you want to learn more about braces and how they can help you, let us help you.
 We have offices in Seattle and Everett.
 Call us at 206-225-2882.